 Photographer: Nila Nandi | Country: India

-Blind Cricket is a version of the sport of cricket adapted for blind & partially sighted players.
-It has been governed by the World Blind Cricket Council (WBCC) since 1996.
-Blind Cricket relies on common use of the sweep shot, in order to provide maximum chance of the bat to hit the ball.
-While outdoors in New Delhi, the teacher is holding the cricket bat to teach her blind women cricketers how to play cricket in an open sky atmosphere, because it’s very difficult to catch the sound of the cricket ball in a mixing noise of a public place.
-If the cricket learners are able to do well in such circumstances, then they can perform strongly on the cricket field.
+While outdoors in New Delhi, the teacher is holding the cricket bat to teach her blind women cricketers how to play in an open-air environment, as it can be very difficult to hear the cricket ball amidst the background noise of public places.
+If the cricket learners do well in such circumstances, they can perform strongly on the cricket field

 A WINDOW INTO GIRL EMPOWERMENT THROUGH SPORTS